Do you know there are a variety of chickens that lay colored eggs? The colors of eggs may be blue, green, purple, pink, brown, or chocolate.

 Facts about Chicken Purple Egg

-No chicken lays an egg of any color, which is a true purple.
-Eggs get a protective barrier on their outside called “the bloom,” which helps eggs stay fresh or germ free.
+No chicken lays an egg of any color, a true purple.
+Eggs get a protective barrier on their outside called “the bloom,” which helps eggs stay fresh or germ-free.

 A few hens lay brown eggs to heavy bloom, which can tint a purple egg.
 Whenever the bloom is cleaned off, an egg becomes brown.

-So, unfortunately, there is no breed of chicken that lays genuinely purple eggs.
+So, unfortunately, no breed of chicken lays genuinely purple eggs.
 When your eggs look purple, the blame for that is the bloom.

-Bloom is an external protective layer of its egg which helps to prevent germs from entering a shell.
-It certainly keeps the eggs fresh too.
+Bloom is an external protective layer of its egg that helps to prevent germs from entering a shell.
+It certainly keeps the eggs fresh, too.

 Benefits of Chicken Colored Eggs

-No, there is no distinction between inedibility, wellness, and nutrition through the shells of eggs of distinct colors.
+No, there is no distinction between edibility, wellness, and nutrition through the shells of eggs of distinct colors.

 Both white and brown eggs are wholesome foods.
-The typical egg contains essential vitamins, metals, or proteins of excellent quality, all wrapped in much less than 80 calories.
+The typical egg contains excellent quality essential vitamins, metals, or proteins, all wrapped in much less than 80 calories.

 Researchers, however, have contrasted brown-shell eggs with those with white shells to see whether there is any distinction.
-A few studies have found that shell color does not affect egg quality or composition significantly.
+A few studies have found that shell color does not significantly affect egg quality or composition.

 This means the color of an egg or even an eggshell has less to do with how nutritious it is.
 The only other major difference here is the shell pigment.

-There are certain factors that may affect an egg’s nutritional value.
+Certain factors may affect an egg’s nutritional value.

 A change in the climate of the hen could have a considerable impact.
-Eggs from hens which may roam throughout the sunshine, for example, contain 3-4 percent of the amount of vitamin D found in eggs from conventionally produced hens.
+For example, eggs from hens that may roam throughout the sunshine contain 3-4 percent of the vitamin D found in eggs from conventionally produced hens.

 The form of feed a hen eats can also affect the nutritional content of her eggs.